Attention A T users. To access the menus on this page please perform the following steps.

 - Avoidance

 Avoidance is a common reaction to trauma.
 It is natural to want to avoid thinking about or feeling emotions about a stressful event.
-But when avoidance is extreme, or when it's the main way you cope, it can interfere with your emotional recovery and healing. - Trauma Reminders: Anniversaries
+But when avoidance is extreme, or when it's the main way you cope, it can interfere with your emotional recovery and healing. - Complex PTSD

 On the anniversary of a traumatic event, some survivors have an increase in distress.
 These "anniversary reactions" can range from feeling mildly upset for a day or two to a more extreme reaction with more severe mental health or medical symptoms. - Trauma Reminders: Fireworks